In this review we will take a look at a brand-new cryptocurrency exchange service which has just hit the market.

 Given that Terrexa is still a new exchange, there is not that much information online from users about the customer support.
 However, one thing that we did quite like about Terrexa is the fact that they have a telephone number that you can call.

-This is +35725030027 and they appear to be open to users calling in when they have a problem.
-However, your query is perhaps better handled online through the ticketing form.
-You can also reach their support team via email on email@example.com.
+Your query is perhaps better handled online through the ticketing form.
+You can also reach their support team via email on firstname.lastname@example.org.

 Alternatively, if your question is more routine in nature, then you can take a look at their FAQ section.
 This has the most basic information when it comes to administering your account as well as verifications etc.